 The vulnerability of the Philippines to climate change and climate hazards

-Global climate change is taking its toll on the Philippines – the third most vulnerable country to sea-level rise and extreme weather events by virtue of its location, climate, and topography.
-The country is exposed to a range of climate hazards like typhoons, floods, landslides, droughts.
-Sixteen of its provinces belongs to the top 50 most vulnerable regions in Southeast Asia.
+Global climate change is taking its toll on the Philippines – the third most vulnerable country to sea-level rise and extreme weather events by its location, climate, and topography.
+The country is exposed to climate hazards like typhoons, floods, landslides, and droughts.
+Sixteen of its provinces belong to Southeast Asia’s top 50 most vulnerable regions.

 The report points out who will be the most impacted by climate change:

-- the poorest, those living in coastal areas, and urban population particularly to flooding because of a less secure infrastructure.
-Climate change will reduce access to clean water and the lack of health insurance will make matters worse.
+- The poorest are those living in coastal areas and the urban population, particularly flooding, because of a less secure infrastructure.
+Climate change will reduce access to clean water, and the lack of health insurance will make matters worse.

 Other factors that will exacerbate the impacts of climate change are rapid environmental deterioration, unsustainable agriculture and fishing practices, and population growth.